-The Office of Emergency Management supports the community’s disaster preparedness, response, recovery and mitigation needs through the coordination of information and resources countywide.
+The Emergency Management Department supports the community's disaster preparedness, response, recovery and mitigation needs through the coordination of information and resources countywide.

 Learn how to prepare for an evacuation, as well as what to do and where to go.